stntg/ThreePaneWindows/README.md

   interactions
 - **Smart Positioning**: Intelligent window placement and sizing
 - **Visual Feedback**: Professional hover effects and drag indicators
+- **🔍 NEW: Comprehensive Logging**: Silent by default with configurable debug output

 > 📖 **See [ENHANCED_FEATURES.md](https://github.com/stntg/threepanewindows/blob/main/ENHANCED_FEATURES.md)
 > for complete documentation of the new professional features.**